What is Workplace Violence?

 - During the decade of the 1990s, there were approximately 1.6 million incidents of workplace violence each year.

-What are indicators of potential workplace violence?
+What are the indicators of potential workplace violence?

 Incidents of workplace violence are often culminating events that have been brewing over a period – and eventually festering anger explodes.
 The violent act does not always reflect the action of an employee.
 An employee’s spouse or significant other, intent upon inflicting damage, may perpetrate the violence.
 Other disgruntled or grudge-bearing individuals may also pose a possible threat.
 This group might include vendors, shareholders, clients, and former employees.

-Employee Risk Factors
+Workplace Violence Employee Risk Factors